-Routing information is required for routing to Session Manager on the internal side and Sunrise addresses on the external side.
+Routing information is required for routing to Session Manager on the internal side and Swisscom addresses on the external side.
 The IP addresses and ports defined here will be used as the destination addresses for signalling.
+If no port is specified in the Next Hop IP Address, default 5060 is used.